OTP banners.jpg

 Shannon Felt is the founder of TEFL Horizons and has been an English language teacher and teacher trainer for over ten years.
 She holds a Cambridge CELTA and DELTA and is also a certified CELTA trainer.

-Through TEFL Horizons, Shannon hosts Expand Your Horizons, an ELT podcast, and offers regular professional development webinars for teachers.
+Through TEFL Horizons, Shannon hosts the TEFL Horizons podcast and YouTube channel, and offers regular professional development webinars for teachers.
 She also trains teachers through her Online English Teacher certification course and helps current and prospective online teachers build their own freelance businesses in the Online TEFLpreneur program.

-Shannon thoroughly enjoys the location-independence that comes with being a TEFLpreneur, and recently moved to Asheville, NC somewhat spontaneously.
-When she’s not teaching or training, you can often find her reading on a patio, planning her next travel adventure, or in search of more coffee and chocolate.
+Shannon thoroughly enjoys the location-independence that comes with being a TEFLpreneur from her current home base in Asheville, NC.
+When she’s not teaching or training, you can often find her reading on a patio, planning her next travel adventure, or hanging out with her dog, Gigi.

 Olga Kiriushina

 Olga is a language learning enthusiast who loves sharing study tips with her fellow English learners.
-She created her YouTube channel, Fluent English with Lady Giraffe, in 2021, and it now has 14 thousand subscribers and almost half a million views.
+She created her YouTube channel, Fluent English with Lady Giraffe, in 2021, and it now has over 17 thousand subscribers and well over half a million views.
 Olga is especially passionate about reading in foreign languages, dictionaries, and studying vocabulary and grammar.

 Jason Levine